What's Coming to Netflix in January 2023

 - New Amsterdam (Multiple Seasons) – NBC medical drama series that’ll be licensed to Netflix with multiple seasons dropping on New Years Day.

-- The Aviator (2004) – Leonardo DiCaprio stars in this biopic epic on Howard Hughes from director Martin Scorsese.
+- The Aviator (2004) – Leonardo DiCaprio stars in this biopic epic on Howard Hughes by director Martin Scorsese.

-- The ‘Burbs (1989) – Tom Hanks comedy movie about a new family on the block suspect of being part of a Satanic cult.
+- The ‘Burbs (1989) – Tom Hanks comedy movie about a new family on the block suspected of being part of a Satanic cult.

 - The Conjuring (2013) – Horror where paranormal investigators look into a dark presence at a farmhouse.